ivan-pd/CS1600-UI-UX/README.md

-# WiseBankingRedesign
+# CS1600 UI/UX
-CS1300 UI/UX Website Redesign &amp; User Testing
+This repository contains some of design docs I created as part of CS1600: User Interfaces and User Experinces.